 Health & safety resources

-If you’re spending time on campus this fall, you’ll see some changes as we work to ensure the continued health and safety of everyone who studies and works at Dalhousie.
+If you’re spending time on campus, you’ll see some changes as we work to ensure the continued health and safety of everyone who studies and works at Dalhousie.

 - Everyone is expected to maintain a safe physical distance of two metres (or six feet) at all times.